miner/wilkins/README.md

 technicalilty.)

 The feature requirements are evaluated by the `condf` data-reader.
-Basically, the feature requirement specifies both a feature id and a version.
+Basically, the feature requirement specifies both a feature name and a version.
 Feature requirements are evaluated against the available features to determine if the requirement is fulfilled.

 The compact form of a feature requirement uses a single symbol.
 For example, `clj1.4` means Clojure 1.4.
-The alphabetic part is the feature id, and the dotted number part is the version number.
+The alphabetic part is the feature name, and the dotted number part is the version number.
 A trailing `+` means "or greater".
 A trailing `.*` means "any increment", but the previous parts must match exactly.
 Only one `+` or `*` is allowed in a feature requirement.
 A qualifier string may follow the version number, but in that case an exact match is required.
 For example, `clj1.5-RC1` matches exactly Clojure "1.5-RC1", and not any other version.

-Unqualified feature IDs are reserved for Wilkins.
-Users may create namespace-qualified IDs following the usual convention for ownership of the namespace.
+Unqualified feature names are reserved for Wilkins.
+Users may create namespace-qualified names following the usual convention for ownership of the namespace.

-A feature requirement can also be a literal vector of ID and version string.
-This allows you to use a feature ID that contains a digit, such as `[foo.bar/i18n "1.2+"]`.
+A feature requirement can also be a literal vector of a name symbol and a version string.
+This allows you to use a feature name that contains a digit, such as `[foo.bar/i18n "1.2+"]`.

 A var feature requirement simply requires that the named var has been declared.
 It is specified with #' macro, such as `#'clojure.core/*data-readers*`.
 There is no versioning for vars.